Criteria for unbiased estimation: applications to noise-agnostic sensing and quantum channel estimation: Unbiased Estimation of Noise Parameters in Cycle Benchmarking for the CNOT Gate

-In the previous section, we analyzed the learnability of noise affecting the Pauli-$Z$ rotation gate using cycle benchmarking~\cite{learnability-erhard2019characterizing}.
+In the previous section, we analyzed the {unbiased estimation of noise parameters} affecting the Pauli-$Z$ rotation gate using cycle benchmarking~\cite{learnability-erhard2019characterizing}.
 Our analysis was based on Corollary~\ref{S:corollary1}, and a similar analysis can be applied to noise affecting general gates.
-As another application of Corollary~\ref{S:corollary1}, we discuss the learnability of Pauli noise affecting the CNOT gate using cycle benchmarking.
+As another application of Corollary~\ref{S:corollary1}, we discuss the {unbiased estimation} of Pauli noise affecting the CNOT gate using cycle benchmarking.